GianMarcoOddo/rmpy/rmpy/README.md

 - summary = npVaR_summary_port(returns, positions, alpha=alpha)

-The function npVaR_summary_port calculates the quantile non-parametric value at risk (VaR) and several risk metrics for a npVaR of a portfolio.
+The function npVaR_summary_port calculates the quantile non-parametric Value at Risk (VaR) and several risk metrics for a npVaR of a portfolio.

 #### Args: